-Nothing from within to motivate.
-A vessel where energy recharges us swings its own way.
-To dive is to die.
-Breast stroking through the waters of a mood we never ask for.
-It’s here to either sleep us, teach us, or project onto another vessel.
-From above the chambers of mystical infrastructures hold air.
-For when the humming’s make it up there they can breathe.
+Nothing from within is to motivate.
+We’re rather a vessel where energy recharges and swings its own weight.
+To dive and try is to die.
+By breast stroking through the waters of a bodily mood we never asked for, it’s here to either sleep us, teach us, or project onto another vessel.
+From above, our chambers of mystical infrastructures hold air—for when the hummings ascend, they breathe to inspire us.

-One conversation can make an intelligence alter.
-The story of Port Avanti begins at the moment one million seconds forget to laugh.
-How a young boy could ask a simple question which ignites his addiction.
+This is how the story of Port Avanti begins at the moment one-million seconds forget to laugh; how a young boy could ask a simple question, igniting his addiction and color creation.

 In a city where the rich remotely dictate their assets’ influences, he’d alter how moods guide decisions.
-For lost thought on diversified soil, silence becomes the truth.
-As a sea of stars learn to show us the true light-years we can’t see, only those who know are it.
+For each lost thought upon diversified soil, silence becomes truth.
+With a new sea of learning stars showing us the light-years we can’t see, only those who know, are it.

-“You were just excited and now you get all melancholy on me,” she responded.
+“You were just excited and now you get melancholy on me.”

 “I don’t control this shit.”

 “What?
 Your emotions?”
 She asks.

 “Look out the nook window.
 It’s lit, ain’t it?”
 West tower illuminates a trio of promising hues, taking her eyes east of the projectile light.
 This isn’t a moment of the many who’d awaken, or a mood we experience through colors—the lights symbolize our uniting vessels in one breath.
 “Too good for this air?”
 I presume.